 There the security lady decided I was her ‘random person’ who needed a thorough pat down and search, even though I never set off any security alarms.
 So this was another delay.
 Then they wouldn’t let the conveyor belt continue with other people’s bags until she finished with me, so it was a stressful time trying to keep my eyes on my handbag and passports etc.

-Of course it was night by the time we arrived, but we could see the majestic palace laminated in the distance.
-As we crossed the bridge to Devin Hotel, we were awestruck with the beauty of this city.
+Of course, it was night by the time we arrived, but we could see the majestic palace laminated in the distance.
+As we crossed the bridge to Devin Hotel, we were awestruck by the beauty of this city.

 It had a private car park, so I selected a space right out the front of the reception area, so we felt that leaving our big bags in the rear of the car was a safe option, even though they were well covered.